fmcnab/meltPT/README.md

 Elsewhere in the "Examples" directory you will find lots of scripts that utilise all the different functionalities of meltPT, and will hopefully help you write your own.

+## Using meltPT

+For more information, the **meltPT** readthedocs page has full documentation for the [codebase](https://meltpt.readthedocs.io/en/latest/codedoc.html), a series of informative [tutorials](https://meltpt.readthedocs.io/en/latest/tutorials.html), information about [contributing](https://meltpt.readthedocs.io/en/latest/contributing.html) and our [liscence](https://meltpt.readthedocs.io/en/latest/license.html).

 ## Citing meltPT

 If you use our code, please cite us.
 We are currently preparing an accompnaying manuscript for publication.
 In the meantime, you can cite the package with its Zenodo doi.

 We also urge you to cite the original literature on which our code is based:
 - Sample backtracking and thermobarometry: [Lee et al. (2009, *EPSL*)](https://doi.org/10.1016/j.epsl.2008.12.020)
-- Thermobarometry: please cite the appropriate thermobarometer.
+- Thermobarometry: please cite the appropriate thermobarometer [(see list)](https://meltpt.readthedocs.io/en/latest/thermobarometers.html).

 If you use our melt-path fitting routines you should also cite:
 - pyMelt: [Matthews et al. (in rev., *Volcanica*)](https://doi.org/10.31223/X5JP7X)